ChrisChrisLoLo/beyblock20/README.md

 # beyblock20

 A 20 key modular macropad that can connect with other elements to form a larger macropad via magnets.
 This versatile module in combination with the encoder module (knoblin3) can be used to form a 20 key macropad with 3 encoders, a 4x10 ortholinear board, or a 4x10 ortholinear board with 3 encoders!
 Each module has a Seeeduino XIAO on it, and all of them communicate on an I2C bus.
-Because of the I2C bus, more kinds modules can be made for an even more fine tuned and customized macropad/keyboard.
+Because of the I2C bus, more kinds modules can be made for an even more fine tuned and customized macropad/keyboard, as well as up to 128 devices to be connected together at once!

 ## Features
 - A highly customizable framework to tailor your macropad to your needs, when you need to